 In July 2020, the US National Institutes of Health found insufficient evidence to recommend for or against using vitamin D supplementation to prevent or treat COVID-19.
 The UK National Institute for Health and Care Excellence (NICE) does not recommend to offer a vitamin D supplement to people solely to prevent or treat COVID-19.
-Both organizations included recommendations to continue the previous established recommendations on vitamin D supplementation for other reasons, such as bone muscle health, applicable. as organizations noted that more people may require supplementation due to lower amounts of sun exposure during the pandemic.
+Both organizations included recommendations to continue the previous established recommendations on vitamin D supplementation for other reasons, such as bone and muscle health, as applicable.
+Both organizations noted that more people may require supplementation due to lower amounts of sun exposure during the pandemic.